richmahn/en_tn/hab/01/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of 1:1-17, which are extended quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 1:1-17.

 This chapter is arranged in a series of questions and answers between Yahweh and Habakkuk.